Submit a video recording, including:

 - One Italian piece may be replaced by Spanish or Latin-American repertoire, or by a piece sung in the Latin language.

-- The applicant will begin with a piece of his/her choice which should be in English, Italian, French or German.
+- You will begin with a piece of your choice which should be in English, Italian, French or German.